leearaneta/meet-me-halfway/README.md

 # README
+This is a project completed at Flatiron School by two students, Lee Araneta and Yichen Yang, of Web Development June 2016 cohort.

 ##Meet Me Halfway
-Enter you and your friends' addresses (up to 10) to find out where to hangout around the midpoint!
+Enter you and your friends' addresses (up to 10) to find out where to hangout around your midpoint!
 ![meet_me](http://g.recordit.co/oed74Qq72B.gif)
 ##Built with:
 Ruby, Yelp API, Geocoder API, GoogleMaps